GENERAL TERMS AND CONDITIONS FOR ANY CONTRACT FOR THE SUPPLY OF GOODS AND SERVICES (“conditions”)

 2 Application of Terms

-2.6 The Client warrants that the terms of its order and any applicable specification are complete and accurate.
+2.5 The Client warrants that the terms of its order and any applicable specification are complete and accurate.

 3.2 All samples, drawings, descriptive matter, specifications and advertising issued by the Company and any descriptions or illustrations contained in the Company’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract nor have any contractual force.
 The Contract is not a sale by sample.

 4.1 Delivery of the Goods shall take place at the place specified in the Proposal or Quotation or such other place as may be agreed.
 Delivery of the Goods shall be completed on the completion of unloading the Goods at the Delivery Point.

 4.2 The Client shall take delivery of the Goods on such date as the Company advises, providing notification of delivery has been given not less than 7 days in advance of the date of delivery.

-4.4 Subject to the other provisions of these conditions the Company shall not be liable for any direct, indirect or consequential loss (all three of which terms include, without limitation, pure economic loss, loss of profits, loss of business, depletion of goodwill and similar loss), costs, damages, charges or expenses caused directly or indirectly by any delay in the delivery of the Goods (even if caused by the Company’s negligence), nor shall any delay entitle the Client to terminate or rescind the Contract unless such delay exceeds 90 days.
+4.6 Subject to the other provisions of these conditions the Company shall not be liable for any direct, indirect or consequential loss (all three of which terms include, without limitation, pure economic loss, loss of profits, loss of business, depletion of goodwill and similar loss), costs, damages, charges or expenses caused directly or indirectly by any delay in the delivery of the Goods (even if caused by the Company’s negligence), nor shall any delay entitle the Client to terminate or rescind the Contract unless such delay exceeds 90 days.
 There shall be provision for a longstop date of 90 days after which sums are to be returned.

-4.5 If for any reason the Client fails to accept delivery of any of the Goods when they are ready for delivery, or the Company is unable to deliver the Goods on time because the Client has not provided appropriate instructions, documents, licences or authorisations:
+4.7 If for any reason the Client fails to accept delivery of any of the Goods when they are ready for delivery, or the Company is unable to deliver the Goods on time because the Client has not provided appropriate instructions, documents, licences or authorisations:

-4.5.1 risk in the Goods shall pass to the Client (including for loss or damage caused by the Company’s negligence upon notification by the Company to the Client);
+4.7.1 risk in the Goods shall pass to the Client (including for loss or damage caused by the Company’s negligence upon notification by the Company to the Client);

-4.5.2 the Goods shall be deemed to have been delivered on the date specified under Condition 4.2; and
+4.7.2 the Goods shall be deemed to have been delivered on the date specified under Condition 4.2; and

-4.6 Unless otherwise specified in this Contract, the Client shall provide at the Delivery Point and at its expense adequate and appropriate equipment and manual labour for off-loading the Goods.
+4.9 Unless otherwise specified in this Contract, the Client shall provide at the Delivery Point and at its expense adequate and appropriate equipment and manual labour for off-loading the Goods.